DUNE/p3s/clients/README.md

 ## workflow.py

 Creates and manipulates DAGs and workflows.
 DAGs serve as templates for actual active workflows.

+## Interfaces
+### Server interface

+* serverAPI.py: translates calls to methods in scripts to HTTP messages sent to the server utilizing *urllib*.
+It is used by most all clients.

+Please see individual documentation for the clients listed above which is contained in files named like WORKFLOW.md etc. Same information converted into PDF (so it's accessible locally and can be printed) can be found in **p3s/documentation**.

+There are additional clients which perform tests or a combination of procedures on these objects, such as
+* injector.py - scans a directory for new files and created workflow with the new data as input
+* urltest.py (deprecated) - generic HTTP interface to the server
+* verifyImport.py - verifies that dependecies are satisfied, i.e. certain packages can be imported

 # Service Scripts
 ## Pilots